Munich, Germany

 When we asked people living in Munich what life is like and how people spend their time, they said:

 "Apparently Munich has the highest number of single households in Germany.
 Family is no. 1, then friends and socializing.
-The English Garden attracts leisure walks in all months and of course beer garden visits in summer or when the sun is shining (even in winter!)," explained one expat living in Munich, Germany.
+The English Garden attracts leisure walks in all months and of course beer garden visits in summer or when the sun is shining (even in winter!)," remarked one expat who made the move to Munich.

 "Munich is a great city for expats and digital nomads, offering a high quality of life and plenty of opportunities for work and leisure.
 The city is known for its vibrant culture, excellent public transportation, and world-class universities.
 Expats and digital nomads can enjoy a wide range of activities, from exploring the city's many museums and galleries to taking part in the city's famous Oktoberfest celebrations.
 Munich is also home to a large international community, making it easy to meet people from all over the world.
-With its excellent infrastructure and high quality of life, Munich is an ideal destination for expats and digital nomads looking for a new home," said one expat in Munich.
+With its excellent infrastructure and high quality of life, Munich is an ideal destination for expats and digital nomads looking for a new home," explained one expat living in Munich, Germany.

 What do expats in Munich appreciate most about the local culture?